TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/admin-ops.md

 - Ensure the `ems_records` and `ems_shift_logs` tables exist for EMS operations.
 - Ensure the `taxi_rides` table exists for taxi dispatch.
 - Ensure the `furniture` table exists for stored furniture placements.
+- Ensure the `hospital_admissions` table exists for patient tracking.